Updated in July 2026

-My room at Banker Han is located on the top floor and is quirky, comfortable and offers the best view I have seen of Istanbul so far, looking over the Bosphorus and the Old Town.
-The sunset is simply breathtaking and there is a chair conveniently placed right by the window to linger and daydream over this wonderful cityscape.
+My room at Bankerhan hotel was located on the top floor and was quirky, comfortable and offered the best view I have seen of Istanbul so far, looking over the Bosphorus Strait and the Old Town.
+It’s this excellent location, central and convenient at once, that made the hotel’s location the highlight of my whole stay: lovely sea views, a great view over the rooftops, and a genuinely comfortable stay to come back to after a full day out walking.
+The sunset was breathtaking and there was even a chair conveniently placed right by the window to linger and daydream over this wonderful cityscape.

-My room is surprisingly large and has a super comfy bed with scrumptious white linens, fluffy pillows, modern furnishings and tasteful decoration – I love the photograph of the projected Iznik tile pattern on a naked body on the wall, it is gorgeous.
-All in all, it is a super sleek room with a lot of charm and warmth, wooden floors and modern furnishing.
-As you’d expect from a recently opened hotel, everything is new, crisp and clean.
-The quirky bathroom has only glass walls, but it is located behind the bed with a small separating wall, so none-exhibitionists fear not – and voyeurs rejoice!
-I kid.
-But peeping Tom jokes aside, the rain shower is absolutely heavenly.
-The room next to mine has a huge outdoor balcony and other rooms are a little smaller and more like little lofts, with Japanese style beds low on the floor.
+The room next to mine had a huge outdoor balcony and other rooms are a little smaller and more like little lofts, with Japanese style beds low on the floor.
 Some bathrooms are also fully closed if you’d rather that.
 There are a total of 36 rooms of all shapes and size at Banker Han for all budgets, all with the same sleek and hip elegance.
-Other amenities include electric blinds, USB ports by the light switch, big TV, room safe and fridge.
+Other amenities included electric blinds, USB ports by the light switch, big TV, room safe and fridge.
 I was welcomed with water, fruits and nuts on my desk, which was lovely.

 The complimentary buffet breakfast is simple but varied, filling and most importantly vegan-friendly, with a great selection of bread, jam, fruits, nuts, vegetables and free-flowing tea and coffee.
 It is served in the lounge area which opens onto the street and is conducive to meeting the cool crowd that visits Banker Han while lingering a while over a few extra cups of tea, watching life slowly go past the window and admiring the graffiti across the street.
 I haven’t tasted the restaurant’s menu for other things than breakfast, but the lounge area was a lovely place for me to hang out and do a little bit of work and I was surprised with a complimentary cup of tea by the lovely staff on a few occasions.